 This section identifies potential impacts of Alternative B on bats.
-BOEM prepared a BA for the potential impacts on USFWS federally listed species, which found that Alternative B was not likely to affect, or had no effect, on listed species and/or designated critical habitat (BOEM 2022b).
+When analyzing the impacts of Alternative B on bats, BOEM considered the impacts of ongoing activities, including ongoing non-offshore wind and ongoing offshore wind activities, on existing conditions for bats.
+BOEM prepared a BA for the potential impacts on USFWS federally listed species, which found that Alternative B would have no impact on listed bat species and/or designated critical habitat (BOEM 2022a).